 Here is a simple summary:

-Personally, I remember the third or fourth time I took a psychographic assessment (Myers-Briggs) and discovered I am an INTJ (introverted, intuitive, thinker, and judger).
 My consultant said, people with this personality type should have a sign over their desks saying “I am not always right.”
 And she was right, but not for the reason you might think.
 It’s not arrogance or conceit that leads to this impression, but blinders, like a cart-horse.
-INTJ types have a tendency not to look left or right but to set their course based on a leap of intuition and then steer for their goal come what may—right or wrong.
+INTJ types have a tendency not to look left or right but to set their course based on a leap of intuition.
+And then steer for their goal come what may—right or wrong.

-That is, unless they develop some emotional intelligence and start to take into account signals they receive from others along the way.
-Eventually, INTJs can even learn to solicit and value input despite their personality type, making richer and better-founded decisions that are borne on a whole team’s shoulders instead of only those of the INTJ.
+That is, unless they actually develop some emotional intelligence and start to take into account signals they receive from others along the way.
+Eventually, INTJs can even learn to solicit and value input despite their personality type.
+Learn to make richer and better-founded decisions that are borne on a whole team’s shoulders instead of only those of the INTJ.

 In a career context, you may want to enlist the Barrett Group to help you pan for gold in your experience because, particularly due to Covid-19, so many industries are in such extreme flux that it would often be foolish not to explore options.
 Yes, the market turmoil means some downsizing and pain, but it also represents a huge opportunity if you are willing to seize it.